nodejs/node/doc/api/util.md

       `false`, values for the option are last-wins. **Default:** `false`.
     * `short` {string} A single character alias for the option.
     * `default` {string | boolean | string\[] | boolean\[]} The default option
-      value when it is not set by args.
+      value when this argument is not passed.
 It must be of the same type as the `type` property.
 When `multiple` is `true`, it must be an array.
+For `string` arguments, if the argument is passed it must still be followed by a value.
   * `strict` {boolean} Should an error be thrown when unknown arguments are encountered, or when arguments are passed that do not match the `type` configured in `options`.